Author: Jamie Lewis – PGA Teaching Professional

 Anyone looking for a naturally lower-spin driver, or a more compact head should give one a rip.
 Let’s keep this secret between us so that TE doesn’t blow up and hike the price tag!!!

-And the Winner for the Most Forgiving Driver is…
+And the Winner of the 5 Most Forgiving Drivers is…

 You were expecting to see the “MAX” version of every manufacturer on this list, weren’t you?
 Are you surprised?
 Does this inspire you to reach outside your comfort zone?
 We hope so!

-We’ve hit a ton of shots, switched shafts, balls, players, and conditions to try to bring you a spread of the most forgiving golf drivers from both our personal experience, as well as the fitting experiences of the players we work with.
+We’ve hit a ton of shots and switched shafts, balls, players, and conditions to try to bring you a spread of the 5 Most Forgiving Drivers from both our personal experience, as well as the fitting experiences of the players we work with.

 The “MAX” version doesn’t always fit the bill.
-In this case, there are several drivers on our list that are “designed” one way but fill multiple roles.
+In this case, several drivers on our list are “designed” one way but fill multiple roles.

 When you take all things considered — ball speed, carry, launch, and spin, this is what we came up with!